Expungement: Removing the Lifelong Stigma Caused by Cannabis Prohibition

 A criminal record — and often an arrest record — carries many collateral consequences, making it more difficult to get a job, housing, and a college education.

-Twenty-six states and D.C. no longer treat marijuana possession as a criminal offense.2 It is unjust for individuals to suffer the collateral consequences of something that is no longer a crime.
+Thirty-one states and D.C. no longer treat cannabis possession as a criminal offense.2 It is unjust for individuals to suffer the collateral consequences of something that is no longer a crime.

 Expungement is also part of a larger move toward criminal justice reform.